orchetect/OTCore/README.md

 Most methods are implemented as category methods so they are generally discoverable.

-All methods have inline help explaining their purpose and basic usage examples.
+All methods are documented with inline help explaining their purpose and basic usage examples.

 ## Author